 NOTE: If the steps are correctly implemented, the scheduled task will work correctly.
 However, to delete the scheduled task, select the task name from the list of running tasks and click the “Delete” button on the right sidebar.

 Yes, deleting temporary files in Windows is completely safe.
 In some cases, you may be unable to remove a few files because you are not an administrator or because such files are being created, written, and stored by the opened programs.
 In this scenario, simply open the file as an administrator or close the opened programs and remove the temp files.

 We’ve covered how to auto clean temp files on Windows.
 To remove the temp files automatically, you can use any of the methods that you find to be the most convenient and easy to follow along.

-Improve your computer’s storage-related problems by following the related articles below.
+Further, improve your computer’s storage-related problems by following the related articles below.

-Clear 15-25 GB of storage by deleting a single unused file on your computer.
+Recently installed a new version of Windows?
+Free up 15-25 GB of storage by deleting a single unused file on your computer.